translate/virtaal/docs/suggestions.rst

   - Change display of suggestions (pop-up?) -- yuch no popups please, I think my idea is harder though, I'd like to see it like call tip that you can highlight and select when you go to that unit DB.
-  - Smooth scrolling -- I'd include the jitter you see as you go Ctrl-Down DB.
+  - Smooth scrolling -- I'd include the jitter you see as you go :kbd:`Ctrl+Down` DB.
   - Add margins at the sides of the main window.

 - Show number of translated, untranslated and fuzzy units in the status bar